 |Restoring the Tooth After Root Canal

 First, your dentist will have to build up a foundation to strengthen the tooth and support the crown.
 This buildup is called a core.
 To help hold the core in place, your dentist may have to use a post.
-A post is a metal rod.
+A post is a metal or ceramic rod.

 There are two ways to put a post and core in a tooth.
 The post can be pre-made and used with a core material that is built up around it.
 Or the post and core can be custom-made in one piece to fit your tooth.